rramiro88/rramiro88/README.md

 - 🌱 I’m currently learning about **IAM** domain
 - 🔭 I love to learn new things
 - 💲 I'm a crypto enthusiast!
-Currently, trying Solidity
 - 🤖 I would like to explore AI in deep

 ### Connect with me: